Boyce Gardens: History

 The garden commanded much of the Boyces' activity and much of their leisure time.
 At first, the lantana and blackberry was cleared, however, not wanting to make too many sudden gaps, not all the camphor laurels, celtis and other exotics were removed.
 Instead, they were ringbarked and poisoned and let to die where they had sprung up.
 Seedlings began to sprout, these were then pulled out to keep them from reinfesting the rainforest.

 Upon beginning the restoration and preservation of the remnant rainforest, the Boyces had questions such as whether such a small area of native forest could maintain itself and whether or not to introduce new native species to the area.
 In all, around fifteen new species were introduced, all native to Queensland, though not present in the scrub when the Boyces purchased the property.
 Before the Boyces' time, most of the orchids, stag and elkhorns and tree ferns, as well as larger trees, had been milled.

 After the exotics were removed a canopy of only about 12 m remained.
 A plantation of hoop pines was established on the eastern border to provide initial protection and the Boyces began reintroducing indigenous trees, shrubs, vines and ferns, encouraging their growth with a built-in rain-like fine spray watering system, many years before such devices were common.
 Today the rainforest canopy is more than thirty metres high.

 Over the years, they established a sunken garden (now the white garden), a terraced flower garden, a western walk and shrubbery, a walled garden, lawned terraces, rockeries and a fruit and vegetable garden.
 An avid "plantswoman", Margaret continually experimented with new species, trying dozens of varieties of daffodils and iris and many Liliums and rhododendrons, to establish which did and did not "do" in Toowoomba.
 Good records were kept and these experiments have proved to be of great value to Toowoomba gardeners.
 This is of significance, particularly as Toowoomba began to gain in importance as a noted "garden city".
 One important aspect of Toowoomba's garden city title was the annual Toowoomba Carnival of Flowers.
 In September 1949, a public meeting was held in the town hall to discuss the idea of a street carnival for the city.
-It was decided to hold an eight-day festival from 21–28 October 1950.
+It was decided to hold an eight-day festival from 21 to 28 October 1950.
 The Carnival of Flowers has continued every year since 1950, making it Australia's longest running annual festival.
 Established in 1973 was the Toowoomba Chronicle Exhibition Gardens program.
 Since that time, the Exhibition Gardens have run every year, promoting a display of non-competitive every day gardens at Carnival time.
 The Boyce Gardens have been included in the Exhibition Gardens program as an example of an outstanding, beautifully prepared, private garden.